scholbeck/livesentiment/README.md

 # livesentiment
-R package for sentiment analysis of real time twitter feeds.
+An R package for Sentiment Analysis of Real Time Twitter Feeds.

 Package development still in alpha stage.